 Instead of creating another temporary patch for the AMT, lawmakers permanently indexed the tax for inflation earlier this year which means fewer middle-income filers will have to worry about getting hit with the tax.
 It’s also good news for taxpayers who paid AMT in previous years, since they may be eligible to take a special minimum credit against their regular tax this year.
 If you’re still concerned that you may have to pay AMT, you can use the Alternative Minimum Tax Assistant on the IRS website to find out if you’re liable for the tax.

 As part of the health care law, a new surtax will be imposed on net investment income starting in 2014.
 The 3.8% tax applies to interest, dividends, rental and royalty income, non-qualified annuities and income from certain business activities.
-Gains from the sale of stocks, bonds and mutual funds, capital gain distributions from mutual funds, investment property gains and gains from the sale of interest in a partnership or S corp. are also subject to the tax.
+Gains from the sale of stocks, bonds and mutual funds, capital gain distributions from mutual funds, investment property gains and gains from the sale of an interest in a partnership or S corp. are also subject to the tax.

 Whether or not you have to pay the tax is determined by your income.
-For 2013, the threshold limits are $250,000 for married couples filing jointly, $125,000 for couples filing separate and $200,000 for single filers or filers who claim head of household.
+For 2013, the threshold limits are $250,000 for married couples filing jointly, $125,000 for couples filing separately and $200,000 for single filers or filers who claim head of household.
 If you have investment income and make over the limit for your filing status, you’ll have to pay the tax.
 It’s also important to note that the threshold limits aren’t indexed for inflation.

 Middle-income filers who normally deduct qualified medical expenses may find it harder to get a write-off next year.
-For 2013, you could deduct unreimbursed medical expenses that exceeded 7.5% of your adjusted gross income.
+For 2013, you could deduct non-reimbursed medical expenses that exceeded 7.5% of your adjusted gross income.
 In 2014, the threshold limit bumps up to 10%, making it more difficult to qualify for the deduction.
 The 7.5% limit will stay in place for taxpayers over age 65 through the end of 2017.

 According to the Internal Revenue Service, approximately 10 million families claimed the medical expense deduction in 2009, the last year that data was available.
 The majority of those who claimed the deduction were in the middle class, with an average annual income of just over $53,000.
 The number of middle-income taxpayers who are able to deduct their medical expenses in future years may drop dramatically as a result of the new limit.